Skip to content

 typestringyesbreaking, feature, bugfix, or change

-createdstringyesCreation date in YYYY-MM-DD format
+createdstringyesCreation datetime in ISO 8601 UTC format

-prslist[int]noPull request numbers
+pr / prslist[int]noPull request numbers (singular or plural form)

-componentstringnoLabel matching configured components
+component / componentslist[string]noLabels matching configured components

 Release manifests live at releases/<version>/manifest.yaml and record metadata about a release.